Let’s talk about bindweed.

 - Torch it.
 Some gardeners have had luck zapping bindweed with a weed torch, which sounds kinda fun.
 It’s a propane tank with a little torch that burns up the weed.

 - Attack it.
-My sister, who has a small farm and very green thumb, told me about bindweed mites – blessed little bugs that eat bindweed.
+My sister, who has a small farm and very green thumb, told me about bindweed mites – blessed little bugs that eat the plants.
 Some states have programs where you can obtain the mites for free; check with your county extension office.

 - Embrace your bindweed.
 Train it to grow on topiary forms, and tell your neighbors it’s your prized Creeping Jenny.
 (Sorry again, readers named Jenny.)